blahosyl/spicy/README.md

 #### Clearly separated fields for creating and viewing recipes

-To combat the problem of [superfluos information](#superfluos-information), this recipe site is designed to clearly separate the different components of a recipe to provide a better overview for visitors, and a helpful template for recipe writers.
+To combat the problem of [superfluous information](#superfluous-information), this recipe site is designed to clearly separate the different components of a recipe to provide a better overview for visitors, and a helpful template for recipe writers.

 #### Searching and filtering